slac-lcls/lcls2/ami/README.md

     - DRP feedback?
 * only reconfigure graph on transitions
 * manager needs to discover when the configuration has failed to apply on one of the workers
+* need to fix gui and manager now that we are using MPI too

 frontend